Hsabonchi/React/README.md

 <h5> <div id="root"></div> container for our react Application </h5>

-imrc short for import react component on the VS editor cc short for create class
+- imrc short for import react component on the VS editor
+ - cc short for create class.